miriamdong/gmedchain/README.md

 With more than 3 million cases of COVID-19 worldwide, hospitals around the world are struggling to obtain safe and reliable supplies.
 Frontline healthcare workers are running low on resources, with no medicine to help.

-According to WHO, the challenge as a health system is to get the right products, to the right places, in the right quantity and condition, at the right time, and at the right price.
-It is estimated that up to $200 billion worth of counterfeit pharmaceutical products are sold globally every year, according to the United Nations, up to US$2 trillion of procurement costs could be lost to corruption and fraud.
+According to WHO, it is estimated that up to $200 billion worth of counterfeit pharmaceutical products are sold globally every year, according to the United Nations, up to US$2 trillion of procurement costs could be lost to corruption and fraud.

 In real life, this means vital services are delayed, much-needed equipment never reaches hospitals, critical infrastructure is never built, and people's lives and well-being are needlessly at risk.